siddharth3jain/Car_Price_Prediction/README.md

 # Car_Price_Prediction
-to predict the car price using multiple linear regression model
+To predict the car price using multiple linear regression model